Pre-Audit Assessment: 4 Areas to Review

 - Whether the auditor is traveling (could be helpful to know how many days they’ve allocated for their visit)

-- Whether the audit raises sensitive exposure concerns (there were large acquisitions during audit period, nexus issues, exemption certificate issues, etc.)
+- Whether the audit raises sensitive exposure concerns (large acquisitions during audit period, nexus issues, exemption certificate issues, etc.)

 - What the sampling procedures will be